iatorm/grid-routing-battle/README.md

 python controller.py
 ```

-or pass the number of rounds as an argument (the default is 100):
+or pass the number of rounds as an argument (the default is 1):

 ```
 python controller.py 50
 ```

+### Options

-The option `-v` can be added to obtain graphical output in ASCII, although it is probably too large to fit on a screen if more than 4 bots are present.
+The option `-v` can be added to obtain graphical output in ASCII, although it is too large to fit on a screen if too many bots are present.

+The option `-e` captures the STDERR of all bots and prevents it from being printed.
+This may be convenient when writing a bot, if you want to frequently switch between debugging and observing its behavior with `-v`.

+The option `-h` displays a help message.

 ## Bot Files